Skip to main content

 What this format provides

-• Types — Describe the structure of data (integers, structs, arrays, mappings) so debuggers can decode raw bytes into meaningful values
+• Types — Describe the structure of data (integers, structs, arrays, mappings) — what shape it takes and how its parts relate

 • Pointers — Describe where data lives at runtime, including dynamic locations that depend on execution state